-In collaboration with physicians at the UofR and with a current doctoral student, I co-authored an on-line continuing education article for obsetrical medical and health professionals: Rosen-Carole C, Delaney K, O’Brien KO, Pressman EK.
-Breastfeeding and Vitamin D status in Newborns.
-2017; In Press; Peri-FACTS® Academy is an online continuing education program that allows OB/GYN health care providers earn nursing contact hours and CME credits any time, from any computer; www.peri-facts.urmc.edu
+In collaboration with physicians at the UofR and with current doctoral students, we have co-authored on-line continuing education articles for obstetrical and medical and health professionals for the Peri-FACTS® Academy.
+This is an online continuing education program that allows OB/GYN health care providers earn nursing contact hours and CME credits any time, from any computer; www.peri-facts.urmc.edu

 I teach a one-semester undergraduate Human Anatomy and Physiology course and co-teach a graduate course on micronutrient metabolism.
 I am committed to promoting hands-on, investigative, opportunities for undergraduate and graduate students interested in clinical research.
 Our laboratory group actively involves undergraduates; many of whom are authors on the research generated.
 Scientific writing is emphasized and facilitated with weekly undergraduate and graduate writing groups and with weekly meetings for all on-site and off-site study personnel.
 Graduate and post-doctoral students gain mentoring experience by providing guidance in methods development and data analysis to undergraduate laboratory students.

 NS4010 - Independent Study